 He hugged her tightly.

 She looked up at him, her eyes wide.

-“No no. Please, you don’t have to be sorry.
+“No, no. Please, you don’t have to be sorry.
 I don’t want you to be sorry.
 I just wanted to tell you.
 I just wanted to say it out loud so I could start getting over it.”

 He shifted and took her face in his hands.
 He looked into her eyes, deep in her eyes.
 He started to speak and then stopped.
 Then started again, only to pause.

 She bit her lip and waited.
 She was so attracted to him at that moment.
-She wanted him in a deep way, sexually and intellectually and romantically all at once.
+She wanted him in a profound way, sexually and intellectually and romantically all at once.
 The desire frightened her.
 They weren’t supposed to like each other that much.

 “I don’t want you to get over it,” he whispered.

-One tear slipped down her cheek and on to his thumb.
+One tear slipped down her cheek and onto his thumb.

 “I want you to want to call me sir.”

 His eyes shone.
-The desire be cruel swelled inside of him, though it was breaking his heart.
+The desire to be cruel swelled inside of him, though it was breaking his heart.
 He remembered what their relationship was.
 He remembered how they had promised not to hold back with each other.